Kremmling, Colorado: Geography

 According to the United States Census Bureau, the town has a total area of 1.3 sqmi, all of it land.

 The town is located approximately at the mouth of both the Blue River, which descends from the south, and Muddy Creek, which descends from the north.
 This location provides valley access to Dillon, Colorado, and the ski resorts of Summit County, and Rabbit Ears Pass (renowned for world-class snowmobiling) at the Continental Divide, which then descends into Steamboat Springs.

 Demographics

-As of the census of 2010, there were 1,444 people in Kremmling.